Composition-Grounded Data Synthesis for Visual Reasoning: Introduction

 In this paper, we aim to equip MLLMs with these missing capabilities using only a small set of \emph{seed questions} in a target domain.
 Our goal is to bootstrap from these seed questions to generate a large, diverse dataset of synthetic question-answer pairs, leveraging additional unlabeled images such as online charts or webpages.
 The key insight of our approach is \emph{compositionality}: although a seed question set may contain only a limited number of surface forms, each question can be decomposed into a set of smaller subquestions, which we call \emph{factors} in this paper.
 Factors may capture primitive perception and reasoning steps, such as reading a number from a chart, comparing two entries in a table, or performing arithmetic.
 Crucially, these factors can be recombined systematically and compositionally to produce a much larger space of complex questions.

-We propose a data-efficient framework, \model (COmposition-Grounded instruction Synthesis), that operationalizes this idea in three stages.
+We propose a data-efficient framework, \model (COmposition-Grounded data Synthesis), that operationalizes this idea in three stages.
 First, given a seed dataset of questions in the target domain, we decompose each question into its constituent perception and reasoning factors.
 Second, we recombine subsets of discovered factors with new images to generate novel compositional questions, each paired with intermediate subquestions and intermediate answers as a bonus.
-Finally, we finetune a pretrained MLLM using Grouped Rollout Policy Optimization~\citep[GRPO;][]{shao2024deepseekmath}, augmented with process rewards derived from the factor annotations for fine-grained supervision.
+Finally, we finetune a pretrained MLLM using Group Relative Policy Optimization~\citep[GRPO;][]{shao2024deepseekmath}, augmented with process rewards derived from the factor annotations for fine-grained supervision.

 We begin our evaluation on chart reasoning, a domain that exemplifies the scarcity of annotated reasoning questions despite the ubiquity of images.
 Our experiments show that \model significantly improves the reasoning capabilities of base MLLMs, with the largest gains observed on reasoning-heavy and compositional questions.
 Moreover, our framework naturally supports mixtures of datasets: training jointly on multiple datasets yields positive transfer, demonstrating that the model acquires transferable capabilities rather than overfitting to a particular dataset.
 Finally, we illustrate that the same framework extends to the webpage reasoning domain, highlighting its broad applicability.